 Some weeks ago I promised you, dear PooterGeekers, that I would be telling you what I planned to do with my life now that the Medical Research Council no longer has need of my services.
 Those of you who come here for the trouser jokes can stop reading now.
 The rest of you might be […]

 “Things fall not because they are acted upon by some gravitational force, but because a higher intelligence, ‘God’ if you will, is pushing them down,” said Gabriel Burdett, who holds degrees in education, applied Scripture, and physics from Oral Roberts University.
-The funny thing about this Onion story, is that the made-up fundamentalist “scientist” quoted is […]
+The funny thing about this Onion story, is that the made-up fundamentalist “scientist” quoted […]

 The breadth and depth of Noam Chomsky’s wrongness must be marvelled at.
 Within and without his professed area of expertise he is so skilled a sponsor of untruth that, in some future world, whole virtual shelves will be devoted to studies of how it happened that so many of his peers were willing to stir […]